18F/cv_faq/_content/biosafety/do-people-packing-specimens-need-to-be-trained.md

 ---
-title: Do people packing specimens for transport need to be trained and competent?
+title: Do people packing specimens for transport need to be trained?
 category: biosafety
 layout: post
 date: March 17, 2020